gssi-uvigo/Plethora/module_buildCorpus/README.md

 This is the tool to build the ad hoc corpus.
+Please, read the README.md file in root folder for requirements about python packages

 It depends on the following modules of the main tool: px_aux, px_DB_Manager